Find Your Troy, NY area ancestors, Irish or Not!

-State Street Burying Ground
+State Street Burying Grounds

 An engraving from Joel Munsell’s “Annals of Albany” showing